 Issued in August 2020, this update is intended to reduce the unnecessary complexity of the current guidance thus resulting in more accurate accounting for convertible instruments and consistent treatment from one entity to the next.
 Under current GAAP, there are five accounting models for convertible debt instruments.
 Except for the traditional convertible debt model that recognizes a convertible debt instrument as a single debt instrument, the other four models, with their different measurement guidance, require that a convertible debt instrument be separated (using different separation approaches) into a debt component and an equity or a derivative component.
 Convertible preferred stock also is required to be assessed under similar models.
 The Financial Accounting Standard Board ("FASB") decided to simplify the accounting for convertible instruments by removing certain separation models currently included in other accounting guidance that were being applied to current accounting for convertible instruments.
 Under the amendments in this update, an embedded conversion feature no longer needs to be separated from the host contract for convertible instruments with conversion features that are not required to be accounted for as derivatives.
-Consequently, a convertible debt instrument will be accounted for as a single liability measured at its amortized cost and a convertible preferred stock will be accounted for as a single equity instrument measured at its historical cost, as long as no other features require bifurcation and recognition as derivatives.
+Consequently, a convertible debt instrument will be accounted for as a single equity instrument measured at its amortized cost and a convertible preferred stock will be accounted for as derivatives.
 The FASB also decided to add additional disclosure requirements in an attempt to improve the usefulness and relevance of the information being provided.